Skip to content

 Path indicates the path that must exist in the requested URL for the browser to send the Cookie header.
 Setting Path=/ means that the cookie is sent to all URL paths on that domain.
 The combination of no Domain and Path=/ makes the cookie bound to the origin as closely as possible, so it behaves similarly to other client-side storage such as LocalStorage—there's no confusion that example.com/a might receive different values to example.com/b.

 The HttpOnly attribute adds some protection against malicious third-party scripts on your sites by restricting JavaScript access.
-It allows a cookie to be sent only in request headers and makes them unavailable to JavaScript via document.cookie.
+It allows a cookie to be sent only in request headers and makes them unavailable to JavaScript using document.cookie.

 Max-Age limits the life of a cookie as browser sessions can last a pretty long time and you don't want stale cookies hanging around forever.
 It's good for short-term cookies, such as user sessions or even shorter ones such as tokens for form submission.
-Max-Age is defined in seconds and in the example above it's set to 7776000 seconds which is 90 days.
+Max-Age is defined in seconds and in the previous example it's set to 7776000 seconds which is 90 days.
 This is a reasonable default, which you can change depending on your use case.

 SameSite=Lax restricts the cookie to only be sent on same-site requests.
 That is, where the request matches the current browsing context–the top level site the user is currently visiting which is displayed in their location bar.
 SameSite=Lax is the default in modern browsers but it's good practice to specify it for compatibility across browsers which may have different defaults.
-By explicitly marking the cookie as same-site only, you are restricting it to your first-party contexts, and you should not have to make changes to that cookie when third-party cookies go away.
+By explicitly marking the cookie as same-site only, you are restricting it to your first-party contexts, and you shouldn't have to make changes to that cookie when third-party cookies go away.

 To learn more about different cookie attributes, check out Set-Cookie documentation on MDN.